-20.6 A faculty member is expected to have one hour of posted office hours for each three contact hours of assigned teaching to a maximum of four (4) office hours per week, except for faculty members with only studio assignments for whom the maximum office hours shall be three per week.
-Office hours as defined in this contract may be held in off-campus locations such as studios or other professional work areas with the mutual concurrence of both Chairpersons and faculty members.
+20.6 A faculty member is expected to have one hour of posted office hours for each three contact hours of assigned teaching to a maximum of four (4) office hours per week, except for faculty members with only studio assignments for whom the maximum office hours shall be three per week and except a faculty member teaching in the Graduate School of Library and Information Science is expected to have one hour of posted office hours for each two (2) contact hours of assigned teaching to a maximum of three office hours per week.
+Office hours as defined in this contract may be held in off-campus locations such as studios or other professional work areas with the mutual concurrence of both Chairpersons and faculty members, except that at least one (1) office hour must be held on campus.
 Prior notice of such arrangements shall be given to the appropriate Dean.
 The faculty member is responsible for being present in the studio or professional work area during the hours indicated.